gamesbook/pyprototypr/docs/index.rst

     on your computer
 3.  `Basic Concepts <basic_concepts.rst>`_ - core aspects of
     **pyprototypr** that you **must** know
-4.  `Basic Worked Examples <worked_example.rst>`_ - step-by-step
+4.  `A First Example <worked_example.rst>`_ - step-by-step
-    examples of setting up and running scripts to generate cards
+    example of setting up and running scripts to generate a deck of cards
 5.  `Script Anatomy <script_anatomy.rst>`_ - how a script is constructed
 6.  `Additional Concepts <additional_concepts.rst>`_ - additional
     aspects of **pyprototypr** that can also help with script creation
-7.  `Core Shapes <core_shapes.rst>`_ - a tour of the core geometries available and how to construct them
+7.  `Core Shapes <core_shapes.rst>`_ - a tour of the core geometries available and how to construct and customise them
 8.  `Card Decks <card_decks.rst>`_ - how to create a deck, or set, of cards/tiles
 9.  `Advanced Commands <advanced_commands.rst>`_ - how to work with
     common/reused items and repetitive elements
 10. `Customised Shapes <customised_shapes.rst>`_ - how to refine the
-    appearance of certain kinds of shapes
+    appearance of certain shapes; circles, hexagons and rectangles
 11. `Layouts <layouts.rst>`_ - how to work with different kinds of layouts
 12. `Hexagonal Grids <hexagonal_grids.rst>`_ - how to create designs or layouts on a hexagonal grid
-13. `Terminology <terminology.rst>`_ - common jargon, and descriptions of
+13. `Terminology <terminology.rst>`_ - summary of common jargon and descriptions of many of the elements' properties

-    elements' properties
+The following are supplementary sections that you're likely to need when doing more advanced scipts:

 14. `Using Python Commands <python_commands.rst>`_ - how to work with loops and if statements for more flexibility
-15. `Descriptions of Available Examples <examples/index.rst>`_ - brief
+15. `Descriptions of Supplied Examples <examples/index.rst>`_ - brief
     walkthoughs of many of the examples provided with **pyprototypr**
 16. `Development Notes <development.rst>`_ - notes for programmers wanting
     to develop further in or with  **pyprototypr**